Author: Joan Liu

 Continue to pressure MassDOT for Safe Streets for People with Disabilities

-1. TONIGHT, June 8, 6PM – 8PM: Somerville I-93 Viaduct Presentation.
+2. Tuesday, June 8, 6PM – 8PM: Somerville I-93 Viaduct Presentation.
 You can find more details and submit written comments here.
-This will be a three-year construction project, done at night, and without any plans for mitigating the long-term impacts of air and noise pollution.
+This will be a three-year construction project, done at night, and will detour highway traffic onto Somerville residential streets, without any plans for mitigating the long-term impacts of air and noise pollution.

 All the best and safe streets for all,